AmpliconSuite/ecSimulator/README.md

 origin: "episome"  # can be either episome, chromothripsis, or two-foldback.
 mean_segment_size: 150000  # refers to the average distance between breakpoints.
 min_segment_size: 1000  # minimum segment length allowed between breakpoints
 num_breakpoints: "auto"  # number of breakpoints to assign inside the amplicon (approximate).
+Does not count initial breakpoints to form & circularize interval
 num_intervals: 2  # number of non-overlapping genomic regions to use for the amplicon.
 Breakpoints will be assigned within these larger intervals.
 Recommend setting to "auto" if origin is not "episome".
 same_chromosome: False  # Allow intervals to be sampled from multiple different chromosomes (if num_intervals > 1).
 allow_interval_reuse: True  # allow different amplicons from the run to re-use some of the same genomic coordinates.
 overlap_bed: ""  # specify a path to a bed file of regions the amplicon must overlap.
 viral_insertion: False  # create a hybrid human-viral ecDNA
 viral_strain: "hpv16.fasta"  # Only used if viral_insertion is 'True'.
 Specify the name of the viral strain to be used from the oncoviruses directory.
 sv_probs:  # probability this type of SV occurs during the iterative rearrangement process.
+Not mutually exclusive events.
   del: 0.6
   dup: 0.5
   inv: 0.4